Tomas-Kaiser/docker_tutorial/README.md

 ### Speed Up Builds

 To speed up builds we have to modify our dockerfile.
-We should orgenise a dockerfiel from the top to bottom based on a frequence of changing files.
+We should orgenise a dockerfile from the top to bottom based on a frequence of changing files (from stable instructions to changing instructions).

 '''
 COPY package\*.json .